cloudmesh-community/book/chapters/pi/clusters/pi-now.md

 ### Private Network Cluster Setup with cm-burn :o:

-Cm-burn does not currently support setting up a private network cluster.
+Cm-burn does not currently support setting up the master node in a private network cluster.
 When it is enhanced to support this we will add the documentation here.

+To setup the worker nodes in a cluster you can simply decide whether you are using static IP addresses or DHCP IP addresses and then use the appropriate section about setting up a direct network.
+For static IPs instead of using the domain of your local network you should use the domain of the private Pi network.
+Also, you should generate an ssh key on the master Pi and use it when setting up the worker Pis so that you can connect to them securely from the master.

 ### Private Network Cluster Setup by hand